-Unless they’re being trained, magnolias don’t need regular pruning.
-In fact, it’s best to avoid pruning established trees unless absolutely necessary.
-If you do need to limit the size of your tree, here are our top tips for pruning magnolias.
+Unless they're being trained against a wall, magnolias don't need regular pruning.
+In fact, it's best to avoid pruning established trees unless absolutely necessary.
+If you do need to limit the size of your tree, here are some magnolia pruning tips from horticultural expert, Mandy Bradshaw.

 This compact deciduous variety often produces a second flowering in mid-summer